 Creating a calculation in Ninja Forms has two primary steps:

 - Creating the fields on which to base the calculation

 - Creating the calculation itself

 Any field that can accept a fully numeric input can be used to base a calculation on.
 Alternatively, any fields with a “Calc Value” in them can also be used in calculations.
-We strongly recommend NOT mixing commerce fields with calculations but rather opting fully for one solution over the other.
+(Enable Developer Mode in order to display the “Calc Value” field settings.)

 Once you have added fields to use in your calculation, creating the calculation itself is very simple.

 In the form builder, go to “Advanced” and then to “Calculations”:

 Click “Add New” to add a calculation to your form:

 Name your calculation.
 You will use this name to reference the calculation in other places, including displaying the value in the form itself or in any actions.